j-3-1415/ConflictPrediction/README.md

 #######################>>>>>>>NOTES TO GROUP<<<<<<<<<###########################
 ################################################################################

-# Note to fellow group members!
-I think we can differentiate tasks through the
-# table of contents.
-The next code To-Do is being handled by Jacob, which is
-# indicated in section 2 of the table of contents

-''' Comment: In my opinion the paper is structured like the following:
+Comment: In my opinion the paper is structured like the following:

 	(## no need to replicate ##)
     0) Topic modelling: Preprocessing, LDA, Gibbs sampler